Vietnam Family Holiday

 Take an overnight flight to Hanoi.
 On arrival you’ll transfer to your first night’s accommodation.
 Hanoi is sometimes called the Paris of the Orient, with shaded boulevards, verdant parks and ochre buildings that retain an old-world charm.

-Today begins with breakfast at the KOTO restuarant which is part of a program where street children can learn hospitality skills that will enable them to find employment.
-You can rest assured you are helping to improve lives as you eat your breakfast today!
+Today we will have lunch at KOTO restuarant which is part of a program where street children can learn hospitality skills that will enable them to find employment.
+You can rest assured you are helping to improve lives as you eat your lunch today!

 From Hanoi you’ll travel for four hours by charter minibus to the coast and beautiful Halong Bay, whose name means ‘descending dragon’.
 The name derives from a Vietnamese legend that the gods sent a dragon to protect the people there.
 Arriving around lunchtime you’ll jump straight on a boat in this secluded bay, marvelling at the 2000 limestone peaks that emerge from the sea.
 You’ll have the opportunity to visit spectacular caves crammed with stalactites and stalagmites and, weather permitting, to swim from your boat, before spending the night on-board.

-Berth on overnight sleeper train - 1 night (B)
+Berth on overnight sleeper train - Breakfast included

 Travelling south by bus you climb up and over the spectacular Hai Van Pass, the top of which is crowded by hawkers selling all kinds of souvenirs and people who have stopped to enjoy the magnificent view below.
 Approximately four hours after leaving Hue, you’ll arrive in Hoi An - a relaxed and laid-back place, where cars are prohibited from the narrow streets of the old town, preserving the atmosphere in the centre as it would have been in colonial times.

 The rest of your time is left free to relax in this beautiful area.
-You could take a taxi or make the easy five-kilometre bicycle ride through the rice paddies and shrimp ponds to Cua Dai beach.
+We can arrange a specific trip for your private group or you can all just relax an unwind in Hoi An.
+You could take an easy five-kilometre bicycle ride through the rice paddies and shrimp ponds to Cua Dai beach.
 Alternatively Hoi An is one of the best places to shop for souvenirs, especially if you’re looking for t-shirts, paintings or ceramics.
-For those interested in getting clothes tailored, this is definitely the place to shop – see Top Tips.
-Another good idea is to take a boat trip out to a village specialising in ceramics and boat-building (optional).
+For those interested in getting clothes tailored, this is definitely the place to shop.
+Another idea is to take a boat trip out to a village specialising in ceramics and boat-building.

 Ho Chi Minh City